jamesoyanna/Crud-app-Auth/README.md

 -Create an Account.
 - Login system
 - Create a task.
--Update a task
+- Update a task
--Delete a task
+- Delete a task
--Complete a task
+- Complete a task
--Authentication with jsonwebtoken
+- Authentication with jsonwebtoken
 - Email verification

 ## Application Functionalities